-The focus of my laboratory is to understand the genomic basis of tumor development and progression.
-We use both large-scale genomic analyses and functional dissection to elucidate the drivers of oncogenesis.
-Using this information, we seek to develop improved diagnostic and therapeutic modalities for human cancers.
+The focus of my laboratory is to understand the genomic basis of tumor development and treatment response.
+We use both large-scale genomic analyses and functional dissection to determine what drives oncogenesis.
+From this information, we seek to develop improved diagnostic and therapeutic modalities for human cancers.

 Timothy A. Chan, MD, PhD

-Research FocusPhysician-scientist Timothy Chan focuses on the identification and characterization of tumor suppressors in glioblastoma and breast cancer.
+Research FocusPhysician-scientist Timothy Chan focuses on the characterization of genetic determinants underlying response and resistance to cancer therapeutics.

 EducationMD, PhD, The Johns Hopkins University School of Medicine